epinio/docs/src/explanations/security.md

 configuration to allow verification.

-For a production-oriented deployment on the other hand, with a proper `--system-domain` specified, the certificate is obtained from [Let's Encrypt](https://letsencrypt.org/) instead.
+For a production-oriented deployment on the other hand, with a proper domain specified (`--set domain=...` when installing the chart), the certificate is obtained from [Let's Encrypt](https://letsencrypt.org/) instead.
 Nothing is stored in the configuration in that case, as Let's Encrypt is a known CA.